Requirements for the Bachelor of Arts Degree

 Students enrolled in the Bachelor of Professional Studies (BPS) degree program are exempt from this credit limit policy.

 If the courses are taken at another college they must be from a regionally accredited, non-profit, public or private college or university.
+(Beginning in spring 2020 Goucher will accept transfer credit from regionally accredited for-profit institutions also.
+This policy is not retroactive for current students who may have already taken courses at a for-profit institution.)

 First-year students may not take an online course during their first semester at Goucher College.